backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.owner` [required]

-An [entity reference](#string-references) to the owner of the component, e.g.
+An [entity reference](#string-references) to the owner of the resource, e.g.
-`artist-relations@example.com`.
+`artist-relations-team`.
 This field is required.

-In Backstage, the owner of an resource is the singular entity (commonly a team) that bears ultimate responsibility for the resource, and has the authority and capability to develop and maintain it.
+In Backstage, the owner of a resource is the singular entity (commonly a team) that bears ultimate responsibility for the resource, and has the authority and capability to develop and maintain it.
 They will be the point of contact if something goes wrong, or if features are to be requested.
 The main purpose of